-6 Law and policy in relation to key populations
+6. Law and Policy in Relation to Key Populations

 6.1.
-Adolescents and youth
+Youths and Adolescents

 The population of Vanuatu is young, with the 2020 Vanuatu Population Census revealing that 56.5 per cent of ni-Vanuatu are aged less than 25 years (VNSO, 2021).
 It is therefore vitally important, but also an enormous challenge given the youthful and highly dispersed population, that the Government of Vanuatu ensure that young people have access to basic services, including SRH services.
-Furthermore, while women in Vanuatu are at risk of violence perpetrated by husbands/intimate partners at any age, the Vanuatu National Survey on Women's Lives and Relationships shows that young women aged 15-29 experience higher levels of violence than older women.
+Furthermore, while women in Vanuatu are at risk of violence perpetrated by husbands/ intimate partners at any age, the Vanuatu National Survey on Women's Lives and Relationships shows that young women aged 15-29 experience higher levels of violence than older women.
 In addition, the survey found that young women aged 15-19 were the only group of women who reported higher levels of sexual violence than physical violence (Vanuatu Women's Centre & VNSO, 2011).